 There’s a sort of ‘finding’ feeling at the moment.
 Finding my way home, finding my way around, and finding myself again.
 All of which sounds a bit navel gazey, but suggests there might be a little more time in my life for gazing in general.
 Which is a good thing.

 What’s that?
 Oh yes, an update from my corner of Cumbria you say…

 This is me learning how difficult it is to take a selfie that shows the extent of a broken tooth and misaligned molars because of my periodontal disease that will need dental surgery with the help of a family dentist and an orthodontist.
 While flossing my dental implants obediently, a bit of molar leaped free leaving me with a teeny tiny razor blade in my mouth.
 So small and yet so horrible.
 This got me alarmed and in search for professional dentists.
-Eventually, the NHS found me an emergency dentist who took 10 minutes to make my life worth living again, thanks to a quick dental crown implants surgery.
+Eventually, the NHS found me an emergency dentist for dentures near me who took 10 minutes to make my life worth living again, thanks to a quick dental crown implants surgery.
 She said: “Don’t drink anything hot as it’ll take longer for the filling to set, have a G&T instead”, and “you have a nice mouth, it’s so good to have a nice mouth to look into from time to time”!
 I love her very much.
 Now, I’m looking into this cosmetic dentistry in San Francisco so I can fix my teeth.

 All of which was handy as work – in the absence of the usual team bonding bun fights – sent refreshment in time for an online gathering with colleagues.

 I know that this is already the longest year in the history of years, but it still seems that Christmas is a very distant dot on the horizon.
 I was shocked when my favourite supermarket had these stacked up by the checkout.
 No shame, just brazenly piled up by the til.
 Too soon, way too soon.